ibm-cloud-docs/Cloudant/local/install.md

 The minimum requirements for load balancer nodes are shown in the following list:

-- Dual-core processor and 4 GB RAM,
+- Dual-core processor and 4 GB RAM.
-- 1 TB local hard disk drive with enough disk space for the OS
+- 1 TB local hard disk drive with enough disk space for the OS.
-- Any log files kept locally
+- Any log files kept locally.
-- 1-GB network
+- 1-GB network.

 The minimum requirements for a larger implementation are shown in the following list: